Scaling Up Electronic Structure Calculations on Quantum Computers: The Frozen Natural Orbital Based Method of Increments: Introduction

 This paper is organized as follows.
-In Sec.~\ref{sec:theory}, a review of the MI, FNO, and the variational quantum eigensolver (VQE) is provided as an example of the quantum solvers suitable for near-term quantum devices.
+In Sec.~\ref{sec:theory}, a review of the MI-FNO approach within a variational quantum eigensolver (VQE) framework is provided as an example of the quantum solvers suitable for NISQ devices.
 In Sec.~\ref{sec:detail}, the computational details are described and a schematic illustration is provided of our MI-FNO approach for large-scale quantum chemistry simulations on quantum hardware.
-In Sec.~\ref{sec:r_and_d}, we present the resulting molecular energies obtained with the MI-FNO approach and discuss its applicability for use on near-term devices.
-Sec.~\ref{sec:conclusion} concludes the paper, providing a summary of results and possibilities for future work.
+In Sec.~\ref{sec:r_and_d}, we present the resulting molecular energies obtained using the MI-FNO approach and discuss its applicability for use on near-term devices.
+Sec.~\ref{sec:conclusion} provides a summary of results and possibilities for future work.

-Similar to our previous work~\cite{Yamazaki-2018-1806.01305}, the present study is an attempt to build an efficient framework for performing scalable quantum chemistry simulations on near-term devices based on PD techniques.